ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 This package provides the core Ethereum Virtual Machine (EVM) implementation which is capable of executing EVM-compatible bytecode.
 The package has been extracted from the [@ethereumjs/vm](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/vm) package along the VM `v6` release.

-**Note:** If you want to work with `EIP-4844` related functionality, you will have additional manual installation steps for the **KZG setup**, see related section below.
+**Note:** Starting with the Dencun hardfork `EIP-4844` related functionality will become an integrated part of the EVM functionality with the activation of the point evaluation precompile.
+It is therefore strongly recommended to _always_ run the EVM with a KZG library installed and initialized, see [KZG Setup](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/tx/README.md#kzg-setup) for instructions.

 ## Usage